safing/docs/portmaster/guides/dns-configuration.md

 #### Quad9

-[Quad9](https://quad9.org/) is a public DNS service that provides malware protection and is run a non-profit.
+[Quad9](https://quad9.org/) is a public DNS service that provides malware protection and is run by a non-profit.

 ```
 # Malware Protection: